SUPER Teacher

 Overview

-Why participate in SUPER Teacher?
+Why participate in a SUPER Teacher workshop?

-SUPER also provides a forum in which educators can interact, exchange ideas, gain fresh perspectives, and learn new approaches to teaching.
+These workshops also provides a forum in which educators can interact, exchange ideas, gain fresh perspectives, and learn new approaches to teaching.
 Participants develop a multidisciplinary approach to the humanities and enjoy many significant benefits all at no cost to them or their schools.
 Plus, the content in these programs directly addresses the Courses of Study as mandated by the Alabama Department of Education.

 Eligibility and funding